 Brad O’Conner, President firstname.lastname@example.org

 Brad currently works as a local political consultant with the firm Checkmate Strategies, LLC.
 Brad has managed the successful campaigns of Ann Arbor Mayor Chistopher Taylor, State Representative Adam Zemke (D-Ann Arbor) and first openly out LGBT Circuit Judge Carol Kuhnke (Washtenaw County).
-Brad also served as field organizer for Houston Mayor Annise Parker, field organizer for Congressman Mark Schauer (D-Battle Creek) and recently as field director for the campaign of Congresswoman Debbie Dingell (D-Dearborn).
+Brad also served as field organizer for Houston Mayor Annise Parker, field organizer for Congressman Mark Schauer (D-Battle Creek) and recently as field director for the campaign of Congresswoman Debbie Dingell (D-Dearborn, Ypsilanti, Ann Arbor).

-Brad serves on the boards of the Washtenaw Democratic Party and the Ann Arbor Democratic Party.
-Brad graduated with a B.S. in Political Science and History from the University of Houston.
+Brad also serves on the boards of the Washtenaw Democratic Party and the Ann Arbor Democratic Party.
+He graduated with a B.S. in Political Science and History from the University of Houston.
 Originally from Houston, Texas, Brad currently resides in Pittsfield Township with his husband Nathan Furey.

 Kerene Moore, Vice President email@example.com